byu-cpe/ecen330/_documentation/vscode.md

 ---
 layout: page
 toc: false
-title: "VS Code Tips"
+title: "Coding/Debugging Tips"
 number: 6
 ---

-## Building from Within VS Code

-From within VSCode you can build your code as follows:
-  * To run `cmake` you can press F1 and select *Tasks: Run Task*, *cmake*.
-  * To run `make` you can press F1 and select *Tasks: Run Task*, *make*, or *Tasks: Run Build Task*, or *Ctrl+Shift+B* (on Windows).

-The tasks have been set up in the [tasks.json](https://github.com/byu-cpe/ecen330_student/blob/master/.vscode/tasks.json) file.
-Consider adding a new task to this file that allows you to program *lab1.elf* to the board.
+## Warnings

+**Your code should compile without warnings**. <ins> Do not waste your time debugging issues with your code if there are warnings when you compile.</ins>  Often fixing the warning will fix your bug.  *Every* warning can be fixed and removed.
+If you don't know how to fix your warning, ask on the class message board.

 ## Debugging from VS Code